Sutherland Springs, Texas

 Sutherland Springs is an unincorporated community located on the old Spanish land grant of Manuel Tarin in northern Wilson County, Texas, United States.
 It is located on U.S. Highway 87 at the intersection of Farm to Market Road 539.

-On November 5, 2017, Sutherland Springs local church became the scene of the deadliest shooting in a place of worship in the United States when 25 people, including one pregnant woman, were killed, and 22 other were injured, before the shooter committed suicide.
+On November 5, 2017, Sutherland Springs was the scene of the deadliest shooting in a place of worship in the United States, in which 26 people were killed and 22 others injured in a local church before the shooter committed suicide.